exyi/cisint/README.md

 ```

 You may have noticed the **shared** statement in the code above.
 It basically means that everything in this object may be in any state and it can be shared with another thread and every read and write to it is considered a side-effect.
-Fortunatelly, in this case, the computation was not dependent on the result of these methods and always returns -97.
+Fortunately, in this case, the computation was not dependent on the result of these methods and always returns -97.

 ### Program state

-When the code is interpreted, the interpreter keeeps it's state (locals, parameters, IL stack, objects) in the same `ExecutionState` record that is used to communicate out the result of the computation.
+When the code is interpreted, the interpreter keeps it's state (locals, parameters, IL stack, objects) in the same `ExecutionState` record that is used to communicate out the result of the computation.
 Most of the state info is stored in the form of symbolic expressions -- when you have a value somewhere it can be either a constant, symbolic parameter or an expression like `a + 1` or `if (x = 1) { y } else { z }`.
 These expressions represent values on the IL stack, in local variables, in fields of objects on the heap or elements of an array, they can contain references to another objects, invocation of pure functions, invocations of instructions, conditions and constants.
 The state may be formatted to the pseudocode you have seen above -- the code has a few important features:

 * It always starts with a list of side effects.
 	- Field read/writes are represented intuitively as a assignment (`<-`) or parameter definition (`:=`).